We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - topical steroids to relieve allergies

 - surgery to repair an injury

 A therapist or physical therapist can help relieve tight muscles and address chronic pain or anxiety.

-This may help reduce vulvar pain by teaching a person how to relax their pelvic floor muscles.
-Biofeedback can also help a person learn to control their body’s response to pain triggers.
+This may help reduce vulvar pain by teaching a person to relax their pelvic floor muscles.
+Biofeedback can also help people learn to control their body’s response to pain triggers.

 These are usually ointments that numb the nerves.
 A person can apply these 20–30 minutes before sexual activity to prevent or relieve feelings of pain or discomfort.

 Pelvic floor therapy